Washington insurance chief Mike Kreidler apologizes for using racist slurs

-OLYMPIA — Washington Insurance Commissioner Mike Kreidler apologized for using racist slurs during interactions with his employees and promised to take diversity training, as Washington’s longest-serving elected official faced questions and concern from a handful of fellow Democrats.
+OLYMPIA — Washington Insurance Commissioner Mike Kreidler apologized for using racist slurs during interactions with his employees and promised to take diversity training, as Washington’s longest-serving current elected state official faced questions and concerns from a handful of fellow Democrats.

 Kreidler’s apology on Monday came after a story published Sunday by The Seattle Times and public radio’s Northwest News Network in which half a dozen state workers recounted Kreidler’s use of racist slurs and derogatory terms for people of Mexican, Chinese, and Italian or Spanish descent as well as transgender women; alleged that he mistreated staff; and said he asked employees of color for unusual favors.